awestover/thoughts/content/AI xrisk.md

 Epistemic Status: I've thought about this extensively for about 4 months.
 I'm confident in the main claim of this post.

+Honestly, go read [this article](https://www.science.org/stoken/author-tokens/ST-1870/full) instead of mine for the moment --- it's much simpler and the authors have substantially more nobel prizes / turing awards / ML expertisse than me.

+> EDIT -- this will soon hopefully be replaced by or augmented with an essay I'm writing with my dad.

 > EDIT --- it's worth reconsidering how much control fixes this problem, and how much control measures I expect to be adopted.

 > EDIT --- I have a large amount of uncertainty about whether my proposed *actions* (e.g., advocating for a pause) are good.
 There seem to be subtle tradeoffs that I didn't do a good job of considering.
 So, don't act on anything that I said here unless you're fairly sure that what you're doing is not harmful.